-Assessment of a medial ligament sprain should include questions and background of the injury as well as a series of physical tests.
+Diagnosis and assessment of a medial knee ligament sprain (MCL sprain) should include questions to understand the background of the injury, how it occured as well as a series of physical tests.

-The therapist will observe the joint for swelling, bruising and deformity and then proceed to palpate around the joint for areas of tenderness, warmth, swelling etc. In cases of medial collateral ligament (MCL) injury palpating over the ligament will range from mild tenderness in grade one sprains, to acute pain in more serious injuries.
+The therapist will observe the joint for swelling, bruising and deformity and then proceed to 'palpate' or feel around the joint for areas of tenderness, warmth, swelling and pain.
+In cases of medial collateral ligament (MCL) injury palpating over the ligament will range from mild tenderness in grade one sprains, to acute pain in more serious injuries.

 Range of motion

 The therapist will check the range of motion at the knee.
 They will usually ask you to bend and straighten the knee yourself (active) and will then ask you to relax as they do it for you (passive).
 In MCL injuries range of motion is often affected in more severe injuries and is usually only limited by pain or swelling.